On the Relationship Between Explanation and Prediction: A Causal View: Additional background material

 \rebuttal{To ease understandability, we refer to \cref{fig:pipeline_appendix} as the extended graph of \cref{fig:pipeline_coarse} which makes the weights $W$ and data $D$ explicit variables.
 Similar to \cref{fig:pipeline}, diamond nodes are considered factors whose effect we study, and circle nodes are random variables.
 In this extended graph, we clarify that $H$ is \emph{not} the model or trained weights.
-In other words, what we call hyperparameters ($H$) are sets like “method of optimization: SGD, AdaGrad” or “regularizer coefficients: 0.1 or 0.01 etc”.
-All $H$s take a constant value before we train any model and before observing any data.
-We can train many models with the same hyperparameter values.
-Note that we don’t have weights (let’s call it $W$) in Figure 1, as they are not the focus of our study.
-We are only interested in whether and how decisions made prior to training a model ($H$s) influence explanations
+In other words, what we call hyperparameters ($H$) are sets like “\emph{method of optimization}: SGD or AdaGrad” or “\emph{regularizer coefficients}: 0.1 or 0.01 etc”.
+All $H$s can be assigned a value before we train any model and before observing any data.
+Note that we do not have weights (denoted by $W$) in \cref{fig:pipeline_coarse}, as they are not the focus of our study; instead, we are interested in whether and how decisions made prior to training a model (i.e., assignments of $H$) influence downstream $Y$ and $E$.

 Furthermore, considering the manner in which the model zoo was constructed whereby hyperparameters are sampled independently from some domain, there are no edges (no backdoors) from $X$ (or $D$) to $H$.
 On the other hand, $W$ may be affected by the data distribution $D$, directly and/or through the training samples, but $W$ is not the focus of our work.
 Since we focus on the causal effect of hyperparameters $H$ on $Y$ and $E$ (not the weights $W$ on $Y$ and $E$), the formulations in \cref{sec:potential_outcomes_framework} remain unchanged.}